ClemMakesApps/Nonzi/README.md

 Once you have node and npm installed, go the application root directory (where package.json is located), and do:
 ```
 $ npm install (or sudo npm install)

+2. Install Grunt

+$ npm install -g grunt-cli
 ```
-2. Install Bower if you didn't already have it.
+3. Install Bower if you didn't already have it.
 ```
 $ npm install -g bower
 ```
-3. Install Bower dependencies.
+4. Install Bower dependencies.
 ```
 $ bower install
 ```